Ralph E. Noddin Elementary Home & School Club

 Garden Club & Beautification

-A chance for students to dig in the dirt and learn about gardening.
-Meets one day per week (Tues) at lunch during recess in the Spring and Fall.
+Garden Club is a chance for students to dig in the dirt and learn about gardening.
+Meets on Tuesdays at lunch in the Spring and Fall.

-This parent-run club is turning our limited soil areas into viable working planting space.
+This parent-run club is turning Noddin’s soil areas into viable working planting space.
 Students enjoy watching the plants grow and learn so much in this process.
 All gardening supplies are provided by the NHSC.

 Project Cornerstone

-Project Cornerstone is a YMCA community initiative, with the mission to create an environment in school communities for students to feel valued and respected.
+Project Cornerstone is a YMCA community initiative, with the mission to create an environment in schools for students to feel valued and respected.
 Their ABC program - Asset Building Champion, focusses on developmental assets like building relationships, skills, experiences and values that help young people thrive.

-Once a month, parents come into the program to read stories that focus on one of the developmental assets, helping young people learn more about themselves and their peers.
+Once a month, parents volunteer to read stories that focus on one of the developmental assets, helping students learn more about themselves and their peers.
+Training and materials are provided by NHSC.

 Walk n’ Roll